 But some people (like myself) prefer to use Gmail as their default mail client and don’t want to install a bulky desktop app.

-Not to fear because with just a few simple steps you can configure Gmail to be your default mail client and have Process Street emails open Gmail compose, pre-populated with the template right in your browser!
+Not to fear!
+With just a few simple steps you can configure Gmail to be your default mail client and have Process Street emails open Gmail compose, pre-populated with the template right in your browser!

 Set Gmail as default email client in Chrome

-Browse to Gmail, and find the double diamond shaped icon in the search bar at the top of your browser and click it.
+Browse to Gmail, find the double diamond shaped icon in the search bar at the top of your browser, and click it.

-- Select “Allow sites to ask to become default handlers for protocols.”
+- Set the switch to allow sites to ask to become default handlers

 Set Gmail as default email client in Safari